patrickod/blog/content/post/2019-01-24-a-brief-musical-journey.markdown

 their weekly Group Therapy podcast, a 2 hour compilation of electronic music that they release every Friday.
 I immediately became a fan and I've listened religiously ever since.
-I spent the first few years as a passive listener taking in the weekly broadcast but not attending any live shows live until 2013 when I was lucky enough to catch their San Francisco leg of the We Are All We Need tour with some friends.
+I spent the first few years as a passive listener taking in the weekly broadcast but not attending any live shows until 2013 when I was lucky enough to catch their San Francisco leg of the We Are All We Need tour with some friends.
 It was the first time I'd experienced live electronic music in any form and the experience completely blew me away.
 The combination of the